SyndicateClu/TMQBFFL/Constitution.md

 ### Yearly Dues ###
 - The Yearly Dues for the league are $20 per team
 - For the 2020 season this must be paid before the start of the regular season
-- After the 2020 season yearly dues must be paid 2 weeks before the start of the yearly rookie draft
+- Starting with the 2021 season yearly dues must be paid 2 weeks before the start of the yearly rookie draft

 ### Penalties ###
 If a team does not pay their dues by the designated date they are not eligible to participate in the draft.
 It will be up to the commissioners discretion on whether or not to replace them.